marlonmoreira000/braindump-app/docs/software-development-plan.md

 #### How the user will interact with/use each feature?

 The users will interact with the program via their keyboard only.
-They will be required to provide various input, such as text input for task descriptions, and numeric input for task importance codes.
+They will be required to provide various input, such as text input for task descriptions, and navigating menus with the arrow keys.

 #### How errors will be handled by the application and displayed to the user?